 Empathetic Leadership Starts at the Top

 The thing about legacy is other people determine it.
-But you can control the narrative, especially by practicing empathetic leadership.
+But you can control the narrative, especially by understanding and practicing empathetic leadership.

 Want more information on this particular leadership skill?
 Learn more about why empathy is important.